Non-separable Models with High-dimensional Data: Empirical Illustration

-It is worthwhile to mention the variable selection in this application.
-For whites, the years of education, the AFQT score, the father's education level, and the indicator of being born outside the U.S. are the leading control variables selected.\footnote{ More precisely, $educ*afqt^2$, $dad\_educ*educ$, and $educ$ are the three most selected control variables for the density estimations. $educ$, $migrate $, and $dad\_educ*educ$ are the three most selected control variables for the penalized local MLE.} For blacks, the years of education, the AFQT score, the indicator of speaking a foreign language at childhood, the indicator of being born outside the U.S., and the indicator of living in urban areas at age 14 are the leading control variables selected.\footnote{$ foreign\_language*educ^2$, $migrate*educ^2*afqt^2$, and $migrate*afqt^3$ are the three most selected control variables for the density estimations. $ migrate$, $foreign\_language$, and $south*educ$ is the three most selected control variables for the penalized local MLE.}
+It is worthwhile to mention the variable selection in this application. the years of education, the AFQT score, the age, the father's education level, and the mother's education level are the leading control variables selected.\footnote{More precisely, for whites, $dad\_educ*afqt$ and $mom\_educ$ are the two most selected control variables for the density estimations. $age*educ$ and $age*afqt$ are the two most selected control variables for the penalized local MLE.
+For blacks, $mom\_educ$ and $dad\_educ*educ$ are the two most selected control variables for the density estimations. $educ$ and $age*afqt$ are the two most selected control variables for the penalized local MLE.}